karol-pietruczuk/webpack-test/readme.md

 ![cover](https://cotenfrontend.pl/img/cover.png)

-# WTF Webpack Starter Kit
+# My homepage done with WTF Webpack Starter Kit

-Simple toolkit for your static websites development.
+WTF Webpack Starter Kit is simple toolkit for your static websites development.

-## How to use it?
+## How to use WTF Webpack Starter Kit?

 Click on `Use this template` button to generate a new repository based on this starter kit.
 After that clone it to your computer, go to the project directory in console and type `npm install`.